To Kwa Wan: Green space

-With extensive land reclamation in the early 1970s, Hoi Sham Island, formerly located in the adjacent bay, was incorporated into the peninsula, becoming Hoi Sham Park.
+With extensive land reclamation in the early 1970s, Hoi Sham Island, formerly located in the adjacent bay, was incorporated into the peninsula, becoming part of the Hoi Sham Park.

 Transportation

 There only a few main roads in the area.
 All other roads are side streets serving local residents.

 To Kwa Wan Road and Ma Tau Wai Road form a V-shaped corridor, while the East Kowloon Corridor is an elevated highway passing through the middle of To Kwa Wan.

 The Kowloon City Pier Bus Terminus to the north services several local bus routes.

 To Kwa Wan station now serves the area with the full opening of the Tuen Ma Line as part of new Sha Tin to Central Link, in anticipation of which new development is already taking place.

 Education

 To Kwa Wan is in Primary One Admission (POA) School Net 34.
 Within the school net are multiple aided schools (operated independently but funded with government money) and two government schools: Farm Road Government Primary School and Ma Tau Chung Government Primary School.

+Hong Kong Public Libraries maintains the To Kwa Wan Public Library in the To Kwa Wan Market & Government Offices complex.